GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### We may say most aptly that the Analytical Engine weaves algebraical patterns just as the Jacquard loom weaves flowers and leaves.
+> ### The first 90 percent of the code accounts for the first 90 percent of the development time.
+The remaining 10 percent of the code accounts for the other 90 percent of the development time.
 >
-> ~ *Ada Lovelace*
+> ~ *Tom Cargill*

 ---
 ## 🏎 Quick Facts